k-seth/ClanRecruiting/README.md

    * This is specific to your account and should not be shared
 3. An app with a bot in your Discord server
    * You can follow these steps if needed: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
-4. Rename "config_template.json" to "config.json" - TODO: Add to script?
-5. In said file, change the value of "application_id" to your id.
-Quotations are required around your id
+4. In config_template.json, change the value of "application_id" to your id, and the value of "token" to your Discord bot token.
+Quotations are required around both
    * Here you may also set which server you wish. "na" is default (as is the list of clans), however, "eu", "ru" or "asia" can be used
    * If you are using a server other than "na" you can find the a Clan's ID through the Wargaming developer Portal "API Reference" section
-6. In said file, change the value of "token" to your bot's token.
-Quotations are required around your token

 ### Using the program